Course Submission Guidelines

 Minimally, this means that the course syllabus clearly states the course?s status as a DCR course.

-Ideally, this means that, in addition to C-i, the professor of the course regularly draws the students? attention explicitly to the diversity objectives of the course.
+Ideally, this means that, in addition to C-i, the professor of the course regularly draws students' attention explicitly to the diversity objectives of the course.

 The course provides regular and substantive opportunities for critical discussion.